gokhandeveloper/Personal-Video-Box/Readme.md

 # 🚀 Video of the Day
-This is a JAVA DApp which allows users to upload a video The video is stored in a decentralised storage.
+This is a JAVA DApp which allows users to upload a video.

+The video is stored in a decentralised storage(IPFS for now).
-The reference(the video file hash) to the video is stored on the blockchain.
+The reference(the video file hash) to the video is stored on the blockchain(Ethereum for now).
 Use cases:
 - User uploads a video to the website via the UI.
 - The video gets uploaded to a storage.